ipinfo/laravel/README.md

 ##### OriginatingIPSelector

 Object of [OriginatingIPSelector](https://github.com/ipinfo/php/blob/master/src/iphandler/OriginatingIPSelector.php) class can be used as alternate to provide the originating client ip address.
 The originating client ip address is extracted from x-forwarded-for header.
-Keep in mind that this ip address is least trusted one.
+Keep in mind that this ip address is least trusted one if proxies are involved.
 This selector can be set by setting the `ip_selector` config value in `\config\services.php`.

 ```php
 'ipinfo' => [